italia/eudi-wallet-it-docs/docs/en/revocation-lists.rst

 Status Attestation Presentation to the Verifiers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 During the presentation phase, a Verifier MAY request the Wallet Instance to provide a Non-Revocation Attestation along with the requested Credential.
-If a Verifier requests a Status Attestation for a requested Digital Credential, the Wallet Instance MUST provides the Status Attestations in the *vp_token* JSON array.
+If a Verifier requests a Status Attestation for a requested Digital Credential, the Wallet Instance MUST provide the Status Attestations in the *vp_token* JSON array.
 If the Status Attestation is requested by the Verifier and the Wallet Instance is not able to provide it or it is expired or it is issued far back in time, the Verifier MAY decide to accept or reject the Credential according to its security policy.

 Law-Enforcement Authorities or Third Parties authorized by national law, MAY require deferred non-revocation status verification but the definition of these protocols is currently out-of-scope for this technical implementation profile.